 • Last Name of Medicaid/FAMIS Appellant First Name Middle Initial Suff Suffix (Sr., Jr., II, III) Mailing Address - Street or PO Box Apt.
 City City Date of Birth Medicaid Member ID # Client ID # Primary Phone # with A Area Code Alternate Phone # with Area Code with Area Code Preferred Spoken Language Preferred Written Language Do you need an interpo reter?
 Email Do you need a reasonable Al DA accommodation?
 Explain What way would you li with you? ke us to communicate Have you already fi issue (e.g. faxed an iled an appeal for the same d mailed)?
 Email Mail Yes No Are you a community spou use appealing the income or r esource determination for your spouse?
 Yes No Did you receive a written r notice from an agency?
 Yes No Agency Name Telephone Include a co opy of the written Agency Name relephone u are appealing.
 Notice Dated Case Worker Managed Care Organi Are you appealing a decision Yes No If yes, you must first appea Il to the MCO.
 If you disagree e with the MCO's final de cision, you can appeal that decision to DMA AS.
-The agency (check all that Denied my application apply): or terminated my coverage for τ: Medi caid FAMIS Refused to take my ap plication for: Medi icaid FAMIS Failed to determine m y eligibility within the time limit t for: Med icaid FAMIS Requested repayment t of benefits paid for medical se rvices previously received · [mportant: Attac h any Declared me not disal bled. documents you believe sup · Took other action whi ich affected my receipt of Medi caid, FAMIS or other medi edical services. your position in the appeal Denied medical servic es or authorization for medical services.
+The agency (check all that Denied my application apply): or terminated my coverage for τ: Medi caid FAMIS Refused to take my application for: Medi icaid FAMIS Failed to determine my eligibility within the time limit t for: Med icaid FAMIS Requested repayment t of benefits paid for medical se rvices previously received · [mportant: Attac h any Declared me not disal bled. documents y - u believe support Took other action whi ich affected my receipt of Medi caid, FAMIS or other medi other medical services. your position in the appeal he appeal Denied medical servic es or authorization for medical services.
 Name the service e: Denied or terminated waiver services.
 Waiver name and service: Transferred or dischar rged from a nursing facility.
 Fac cility name and phone #: Write a brief statement abo ut why you are requesting an a ppeal.
 Attach an addition al page if you need more space.
-Important Information if Requesting Continued Coverage If the final appeal decision supports the agency's action, you may be expected to repay DMAS for all services received during the appeal process.
-For this reason, you enefits were canceled, do may choo se not to receive continued cov erage. qualify?
-Yes No Authorized Representative Will the appellant be represe Form on page 3 of this Appe ented by another individual or a an organization during the es No appeal process?
-If yes, f ill out and return the Authorized Representative Signature of Appellant Signature of Appellant Date See signing guidelines on Pag ge 1
+If the final appeal decision mation if Requesting Continu supports the agency's action, y received during the appeal proc ou may be expected to If you had Medicaid co , enefits were canceled, do may choo se not to receive continued cov erage. qualify?
+Yes No Authorized Representative Will the appellant be represented by another individual or an organization during the appeal process?
+If yes, fill out and return the Authorized Representative Form on page 3 of this Appeal Request.
+Yes No Signature of Appellant Date See signing guidelines on Pag ge 1